teddygroves/documentation/Lims-extensions-ui/README.md

 Upload final result to Benchling (data table "AC quantification Raw Run").

 - Media
-Search for medium recipes that is located in Benchling and get the recipes that you need **does this only search "medium" or does it search though all "mixtures" maybe it makes sense to specify exactly which entities it searches through**
+Search for medium recipes and mixtures that is located in Benchling and get the recipes that you need. **does this only search "medium" or does it search though all "mixtures" maybe it makes sense to specify exactly which entities it searches through**
 View medium recipes and calculate quantities based on the desired final volume.
 You can go to Benchling and view the recipes by clicking on search, seclet type and enitity, and then at the bottom, select Medium with Recipe.